ResilientEcosystem/blog/_posts/2022-9-28-StartYourApplication.md

 ```

 ### Write Interface Implementations
-Now we can ready to write your own server.
+Now we are ready to write your own server.
 Create a KVServerExecutor which is inherited from TransactionExecutorImpl.
 TransactionExecutorImpl will deliver every transaction once it is committed.
 Nexres guarantees that the delivery
 is running in one thread and all the transactions are in the same order as when they are committed and executed in the
 Consensus Layer.
 Nexres also guarantees all the nodes will have the same execution ordering.